Basics of Technical Analysis for Successful Forex Trading

-To succeed in market trading you should learn to analyze and forecast price movements.
+To succeed in market trading you should learn how to analyze and build forecasts for the price movements.
 The market price is influenced by a whole range of various factors, all of which we literally cannot know.
 A question emerges: in this case, how does forecasting become possible?
 This question is answered by one of the basic and most necessary types of market analysis — technical analysis.

 Main chart types

 All changes of the price are reflected on charts, which are of several types: